DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 * Eliza greets the players immediately, giving them a warm welcome to the Tser Pool Encampment.
 * As Stanimir approaches, Eliza clicks her tongue and scolds him for his lack of hospitality, noting that the players seem to have traveled a long way.
 * Stanimir amusedly reminds Eliza that fate waits for no one, but nonetheless invites the players to rest their weary feet at the camp’s central fire, offering wine, food, and song should the players join.
 * If the players accept and move to accompany Stanimir, Arturi hesitates, then asks if the players would mind if he accompanied them.
-He notes that he has heard that they have just arrived from Barovia, and has recently arrived himself from the west to seek information regarding the village.
+He notes that he has heard that they have just arrived from Barovia, and he is curious to hear news from the village.
 (He adds, somewhat awkwardly, that it has been some time since he had last shared a Vistani fire, and apologizes for imposing upon them and the others.)

 > [!profile]+ **Arturi and Eliza**
 >
-> **Arturi Radanavich**, a close friend of Dr. Rudolph van Richten, has recently arrived at the Tser Pool encampment.
-He has now heard that travelers have arrived from the village of Barovia and hopes to hear whether the Barovians have obtained any information regarding Dr. Van Richten’s whereabouts.
-(See **The Curse of Arturi Radanavich** below for more information about Arturi's connection to Dr. Rudolph van Richten.)
+> **Arturi Radanavich**, a cursed Vistana, arrived at the Tser Pool encampment two weeks after Strahd's reawakening.
+(See **The Curse of Arturi Radanavich** below for more information about Arturi's presence in Barovia and his connection to Dr. Rudolph van Richten.)
+Arturi is a quiet, soft-spoken man in his late thirties with a distant, almost absent-minded countenance and a near-painful sincerity.
->
-> Arturi is a thoughtful, soft-spoken man in his late thirties with a distant, almost absent-minded countenance and a near-painful sincerity.
 >
 > Meanwhile, **Eliza**, one of Strahd’s spies, has heard that outsiders have entered the pool from beyond the Mists, and hopes to glean information about their goals, capabilities, and weaknesses.
 (Eliza had hoped to eavesdrop on the players’ Tarokka reading as well, but was foiled by Madam Eva’s foresight.)
 >